renan-cunha/renancunha/content/posts/benchmark.md

 Second, let's make the environment deterministic (an action *k* with context *x* always returns the same reward *r*).
 Third and last, let's make the reward function *f(x, k*) as simple as possible.
-Remember that this reward function is calculated given the context observed and the action chosen.
+Remember that this reward function is calculated given the observed context and the chosen action.

 So, this is what I came about: